arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 ✔ **Caching**: We provide caching so the secret providers will not be called upon every secret retrieval.
 This helps you avoiding hitting service limitations and we provide [asynchronous cache invalidation](https://background-jobs.arcus-azure.net/features/security/auto-invalidate-secrets).

-✔ **Multiple locations**: we support multiple secret providers so with a single secret retrieval can multiple secret providers be called (also multiple Azure Key Vaults).
+✔ **Multiple locations**: We support using multiple secret providers so with a single secret retrieval can query multiple secret providers (also multiple Azure Key Vaults).

 ✔ **Extensibility**: the Arcus secret store is highly extensible and can be extended with you own custom secret providers, in-memory secret providers for testing...